Grand Chalet: The King of Cats

-Balthus: A Portrait of H. M. The King of Cats, painted by Himself, 1935.
+Balthus: The King of Cats (1935), self-portrait.

 With Mitsou (1921), the picture story of a cat found and immediately lost again, Balthus, at the age of eleven, began a lifelong relationship with cats, which since the Romanticism have embodied both freedom and the inner world of creative people.
 According to Balthus's son Thadée Klossowski de Rola (born 1944), Balthus used to say: "I must smell funny.
 Because whenever there is a cat around it comes and loves me."

+Balthus at the Grand Chalet in 1996, photographed by Damian Pettigrew during the filming of Balthus Through the Looking Glass.

 In 1935, the year Balthus painted his portrait The King of Cats, he adopted the title King of Cats, which he used to sign his letters to his future first wife, Rose Alice Antoinette von Wattenwyl (1912–1997).
 The portrait bears the inscription: "A Portrait of H. M. The King of Cats, painted by Himself, MCMXXXV".
 The self-portrait thus represents a painter-monarch at the head of an empire populated by cats, exactly the situation that was also found at the Grand Chalet, which was home to Balthus's many cats.
-Unlike humans, the cats had unrestricted access to every room at the Grand Chalet.
+Unlike humans, the cats had unrestricted access to every room at the Grand Chalet, which of course also had a practical reason: The cats hunt the mice.
+In such large, old buildings as the Grand Chalet, there are numerous hiding places where mice can hide.
 Balthus's obsession with cats would last throughout his lifetime.

-And Balthus was a cat lover.
-He painted many pictures in which the cat is a kind of self-portrait.
+"And Balthus was a cat lover.
+He painted many pictures in which the cat is a kind of self-portrait."